Seagate/cortx-experiments/Stonith/docs/ipmi/3node_ipmi_stonith.md

 ```

-6. Measure of n/w trafiic
+6. Measure of network traffic for all nodes:

 - I saw the logs and in that there is traffic from stonith resources to the BMC nodes to check the chasisi power status
 - This monitoring check is happening after each 10 seconds